 Plan how you will offer your Edcampers proof of participation if desired.
-You can use our Certificate of Attendance template, or create your own.
+You can use our Certificate of Completion template, or create your own.
 Prefill the name and date of your Edcamp and leave room for your attendees to enter their session names and hours.
-You can make a digital copy available for download, or bring printed copies for your registration table.
+You can make a digital copy available for download or bring printed copies for your registration table.
 There are many creative ways to handle attendance!
 Just be sure your Edcampers know how they can document their Edcamp participation for professional development, or even submit it for credit hours if their district allows.

 For virtual Edcamps, confirm the links and login instructions for your participants ahead of time.
-Set up any supplementary "slow chat" software like Fligrid, Padlet, and Jamboard so attendees can dive right into sharing ideas, resources, and feedback.
+Set up any supplementary "slow chat" software like Padlet so attendees can dive right into sharing ideas, resources, and feedback.
 Check the security settings for your web conferencing platform: follow best practices for online safety, like requiring a meeting password for participation and keeping that password off public websites, to prevent Zoom bombing or other unwelcome behavior at your event.
 Activate closed captioning where possible to improve accessibility and reduce online fatigue.

-Review the Organizer's Checklist one last time.
-Remember to contact the Edcamp
+Review the Organizer's Checklist one last time to ensure you are covering your bases!